building-multiagent-systems

 Documentation

-See skills/SKILL.md for complete architecture patterns and implementation guidance.
+See skills/SKILL.md for the complete architecture patterns and implementation guidance.

 Philosophy

 Production-ready patterns over improvisation.
-Every pattern addresses real failure modes from production systems.
+Every pattern here addresses a real failure mode from a production system.

 02